 If contamination occurred shortly after this inspection, however, the test station would continue to run with dirt particles in the oil until the next maintenance date.
 Besides the contamination of test specimens and threat of downtime, reduction in quality with a corresponding increase in reworking were further consequences.

 All hydraulic test stands were quickly retrofitted with the appropriate hardware.
 The Industry 4.0 experts installed a total of 20 from Bosch Rexroth and a wide variety of sensor types with high connectivity.
 These sensors measure particles found in the oil, water content and temperature.
-The data needed to assess the oil purity and condition passes through the gateways into the .
+The data needed to assess the oil purity and condition passes through the gateways into the software system.
 Additionally, pressure sensors attached to oil filters deliver valuable information about the degree of contamination in filter cartridges.

 The software bundles and visualizes this data on all mobile devices.
 Maintenance technicians see all of the important parameters at a glance.
 If the software registers water in the oil, for example, this can cause oxidation and then rust on machine parts.
 The employees in charge can now intervene early on and exchange the hydraulic oil before damage is done to the equipment.
 They also immediately recognize harmful particles in the system and can prevent the contamination of further test specimens.

 In addition to higher process transparency, rules for established parameters can be created by employees, even without programming knowledge.
 If a value exceeds a defined limit during test oil monitoring, the ticketing system integrated into the software immediately sends a message to the responsible maintenance technician.
-For example, the generates an e-mail message in the case of filter wear.
+For example, the software generates an e-mail message in the case of filter wear.
 The technician can now perform the filter change when it is truly necessary, rather than after a designated period.
 This conserves material and prevents unnecessary maintenance appointments and system downtimes.

 Positive results were already visible and quantifiable shortly after the software implementation.
 Internal calculations revealed that maintenance costs at the test stands could be reduced by around 25%.
 System stoppages previously caused by contamination that was not immediately detected were also reduced, which resulted in an OEE increase of 5%.
 The one-and-a-half years predicted by the Homburg plant for the amortization of total costs for retrofitting could in all likelihood be fulfilled.